Rainmaker0102/NeonRunner/NeonRunner-GDD.md

     - [Tier 1 (Must have)](#tier-1-must-have)

 ## Synposis
 Neon Japan Runner is a game that plays like *Super Mario Bros* and looks like if *Tron* took place in Japan with a Sakura pink skin.
+Stylized computer-themed cities taken over by enemies reminiscent of computer malware define the landscape of the game.

 ## Requirements
 ### Tier 1 (Must have)
-1. Must have a player that moves left and right
+1. Must have a player that moves left and right - [done]
-2. Must have a player that can jump
+2. Must have a player that can jump - [done]
-3. Must have a player that can dash
+3. Must have a player that can dash - [done]
-4. Must have levels that showcase the player's movement
+4. Must have levels that showcase the player's movement - [done]
-5. Must have pitfalls that send the player back to the beginning
+5. Must have pitfalls that send the player back to the beginning - [done]
-6. Must have enemies that send the player back to the beginning on impact
+6. Must have enemies that send the player back to the beginning on impact - [done]
 7. Must have a start screen